Ido Cohen: 2021

 In October 2020, Cohen tested in the 2020 FIA Formula 3 Championship post season test with Carlin at the Circuit de Barcelona-Catalunya, where he managed 23rd on Day 1.
 He then tested again with the team in the second post season test at Circuito de Jerez, where he again achieved 23rd place.

 In February 2021, it was announced that Cohen would race full time for Carlin Buzz Racing in the FIA Formula 3 Championship, alongside Kaylen Frederick and former Italian F4 rival Jonny Edgar.

 2022

 Cohen joined Jenzer Motorsport for the 2022 season, after testing with the Swiss outfit during the final day of 2021 post-season testing.
-Cohen had a disappointing season, but he scored his first points finish in the seventh round at Spielberg in the feature race, where he finished 8th.
-He ended the season 24th in the standings with 2 points, ahead of teammate Federico Malvestiti but far from his other teammate William Alatalo.
+Cohen had a disappointing season, but he scored his first points finish in the seventh round at Spielberg in the feature race, where he finished 9th.
+He ended the season 24th in the standings with two points, ahead of teammate Federico Malvestiti but far from his other teammate William Alatalo.

 2023

 Staying in the category for a third season, Cohen would return to the rebranded Rodin Carlin outfit to drive in Formula 3, partnering Oliver Gray and Hunter Yeany.
+As in 2024, Cohen scored two points, coming ninth in the Silverstone sprint race.
+Cohen ended up 24th in the championship for the third year running.